+Participating Governments

-Participating Governments Cities of Dayton, Huber Heights, Fairborn, Beavercreek, and Bath and Riverside townships
+Cities of Dayton, Huber Heights, Fairborn, Beavercreek, and Bath and Riverside townships

-The Wright-Patterson Regional Council of Governments (COG) coordinates the powers and duties of member communities, which include the Cities of Dayton, Huber Heights, Fairborn, and Beavercreek, and the Bath and Riverside Townships, to serve the regional community better and benefit the economic development and land use planning for the entire region and its primary entities.
+The Wright-Patterson Regional Council of Governments (COG) coordinates the powers and duties of member communities, which include the cities of Beavercreek, Dayton, Huber Heights, Fairborn, Riverside, and Bath Township, to better serve the regional community and benefit the economic development and land use planning for the entire region.
 Ultimately, this supports growth and operations at WPAFB and the neighboring Springfield Air National Guard Base.
 The Wright-Patterson Regional COG has a 2030 Strategy with four success pillars: advocacy, outreach, partnerships, and industry.